BozinovskiDaniel/Pneumonia-Image-Classifier/README.md

 This repository is a Machine Learning project created for <b>COMP9417 @ UNSW</b>.

-We dive into classifying if a patient potentially has pneumonia.
+We dive into classifying if a patient potentially has Pneumonia based on their medical images.

 @Kaggle Competition: https://www.kaggle.com/c/rsna-pneumonia-detection-challenge